simonwmatthews/pyMelt/README.md

 ## Citing pyMelt
 If pyMelt enables or aids your research please cite our publication:

-Matthews, S., Wong, K., Shorttle, O., Edmonds, M., & Maclennan, J. (2020).
+Matthews, S., Wong, K., Shorttle, O., Edmonds, M., & Maclennan, J. (in review).
 Do olivine crystallization temperatures faithfully record mantle temperature variability? https://doi.org/10.31223/osf.io/hqbgy

 If pyMelt is used with pyMultinest, please additionally cite the following papers which detail the development and introduction of MultiNest and pyMultinest: